timothymin/timothymin.github.io/_posts/2025-04-14-policy-iteration.md

 author: "Joonkyu Min"
 ---

-Policy iteration a method used to compute the **optimal policy** that comes from the classical dynamic programming (DP) for reinforcement learning with a discrete MDP.
+Policy iteration a method used to compute the **optimal policy** that comes from the classical dynamic programming for reinforcement learning with a discrete MDP.

 It includes two key idea of RL, **policy evaluation** and **policy improvement**.

 **Policy evaluation** is a step to compute value function of the current policy, which gives information how the current policy is good.

 How do we evaluate the policy?
 We should estimate the value function of the policy $\pi$.
 There are two popular methods for this.

 **1. MC (Monte-Carlo)**

 First is computing the Monte-Carlo estimate.
-We sample trajectories, and calculate the expectation of sum of rewards.
+We sample **trajectories**, and calculate the expectation of sum of rewards.
 This is a computationally expensive process.

 **2. TD Learning (Bootstrap)**

-Another method is called TD Learning, which uses sample of one step transition.
+Another method is called TD Learning, which uses sample of 1-step **transition**.
 We train a value function to minimize the gap, $L=\mathbb{E}\left[ \frac{1}{2}(V_{\phi}(s)-V^\pi(s))^2 \right]$.
 Using the 1-step property of value function, we approximate $V^\pi(s)\approx r_{0}+\gamma V_{\phi}(s_{1})$.
 The approximate stochastic gradient from the 1-step Bellman gap becomes